jawj/zapatos-docs/src/index.md

 }
 ```

-Its structure is defined as:
+Its structure is defined as follows:

 ```typescript:norun
 export interface RequiredConfig {